Mobile Device Service Requirements

 Report a Lost or Stolen Mobile Device Processes

-- If a University-owned or personal mobile device containing University Data classified as Restricted or Internal is lost or stolen, please contact the CTS Help Desk at 412-396-4357 to report the device is missing.
+- If a University-owned or personal mobile device containing University Data classified as Restricted or Internal is lost or stolen, please contact the IT Service Desk at 412-396-4357 to report the device is missing.
 CTS may then issue a remote wipe command to erase the University data from the mobile device.

 Other best practices for mobile device management